 Try take a guess.

-I’ve literally spent OVER A THOUSAND DOLLARS at Starbucks coffee over the years, drank HUNDREDS of cups of coffee from them.
+I’ve literally spent OVER A THOUSAND DOLLARS at Starbucks coffee over the past several years, drank HUNDREDS of cups of coffee from them.
 Guess how many times I had coffee grounds up in there?

 Come, on.
 Play along.

 I’ve NEVER ONCE encountered massive quantities of coffee grounds in my cup of coffee at Starbucks.
-Maybe a few grounds on a rare occasion, but never so many that it was undrinkable.
+Maybe a few grounds on a rare occasion, but never so many that it was gritty.